On complexity of restricted fragments of Decision DNNF: Introduction

-In this paper, we restate the proof of \cite{dnnf2017} by explicitly stating a generic approach to proving lower bounds of $\wedge_d$-\textsc{obdd} as a generalization of such an approach for \textsc{obdd}.
-Using this generic approach we demonstrate an exponential separation between \textsc{fbdd} and $\wedge_d$-\textsc{obdd}.
-In particular, we introduce a class of \textsc{cnfs} representable by poly-sized \textsc{fbdd} and prove an exponential lower bound for representation of this class of \textsc{cnf}s as $\wedge_d$-{obdd}s.
+In this paper we introduce a generic methodology for proving lower bounds for $\wedge_d$-\textsc{obdd}s.
+The key part of this methodology is a novel concept of an ($\wedge_d$-\textsc{obdd}-) \emph{fooling set} $\mathcal{F}$ of assignments defined for a Boolean function $f$ and a permutation $\pi$ of $\var(f)$, the set of variables of $f$.
+We demonstrate that if $B$ is a $\wedge_d$-\textsc{obdd} representing function $f$ and respecting the order $\pi$ then $|B| \geq |\mathcal{F}|$.
+Thus proving large lower bounds reduces to establishing existence of a large fooling set.

-Our last result for $\wedge_d$-\textsc{obdd}s is an exponential separation between $\wedge_d$=\textsc{obdd}s and \textsc{obdd}s.
-In the context of \textsc{sat} solvers this separation means that the use of component analysis in presence of a fixed variable ordering can lead to an exponential runtime improvement.
-This situation contrasts with the dynamic variable ordering because of a well known quasipolynomial simulation of $\wedge_d$-textsc{fbdd} by \textsc{fbdd} \cite{BeameDNNF}.
+We use the above methodology to obtain two lower bounds for $\wedge_d$-\textsc{obdds}.
+First, we restate the \textsc{xp} lower bound proof of \cite{dnnf2017}.
+Second, we demonstrate an exponential separation between \textsc{fbdd} and $\wedge_d$-\textsc{obdd}.
+In particular, we introduce a class of \textsc{cnfs} representable by poly-sized \textsc{fbdd} and prove an exponential lower bound for representation of this class of \textsc{cnf}s as $\wedge_d$-\textsc{obdd}s.